Black-legged seriema: Vocalisations

-Its call notes are a series of yelps and barks, said to sound like a turkey, a kookabura or a small dog.
+Its call notes are a series of yelps and barks, said to sound like a turkey, a kookaburra or a small dog.
 Pairs call in tandem, with the duet said to be loud, slow and evenly-pitched, but somewhat harsh and unmusical.

 Similar species

 The only species that the black-legged seriema could conceivably be confused with is the red-legged seriema.
 Though similar in general appearance, the black-legged seriema is smaller, and lacks the distinctive frontal crest of its red-legged cousin.
 It has a black bill and dark legs, rather than a red bill and red legs, and a dark eye rather than a pale one.
 Although the two overlap locally in their ranges, they tend to live in different habitats.

 Distribution and habitat

 Found from southeastern Bolivia and northern Paraguay south into north-central Argentina, the black-legged seriema is a dry-country bird of savanna, shrubland and dry, open forest, including the Dry Chaco and the Monte Desert.
 Perhaps surprisingly, the species was not known from Bolivia until the late 1970s.
 It is generally found at elevations below 800 m, lower than the elevations at which the red-legged seriema is typically found.
 Though it will forage in untreed areas, including cultivated fields and grassy plains, it only does so when there are wooded areas nearby.